 Maintenance % of rental income

-A lot of property investors that I do work for carry out some sort of due diligence.
-It is not surprising that there is variation of % of that they think will be maintenance cost of rental income.
+A lot of property investor clients carry out some sort of due diligence.
+It is not surprising that there is a variation of % of what they think will be maintenance cost of rental income.

 The main cause of this variation is down to:

 • Quality of refurbishment and furniture put into a property